fossil-lab/codelab-using-meson/README.md

 ## Fossil Updater tool

-If you want to install a tool to help manage Meson and Ninja build installations feel free to to use our Fossil Logic Tool for managing updates Fossil Updater:
+To simplify Meson and Ninja build installations, use our Fossil Logic Tool for managing updates, Fossil Updater:

 ```bash
 pip install git+https://github.com/dreamer-coding-555/fossil-updater.git
 ```

-This command will download the project and install it without the need to clone the repository first.
+This command will download and install the project without the need to clone the repository first.

 ## Conclusion:

 Congratulations!
-You have successfully completed the "Creating Dynamic Content with Fossil Logic Libraries in FLLP" codelab.
-Feel free to adapt this template for your own codelabs, exploring different aspects of FLLP and FLL.
+You have successfully completed the "Meson Build System with Fossil Logic Core Library" codelab.
+Feel free to adapt this template for your own codelabs, exploring different aspects of Meson and FLL.

-Happy coding and learning with Fossil Logic and FLLP! 🚀
+Happy coding and learning with Meson and Fossil Logic! 🚀